Appointed 5 February 2020

 Fellow of the Energy Institute

-As Upstream CEO, Bernard encouraged BP to lead the industry on methane detection methods as well as driving sustainable emissions reductions of almost 3 million tonnes CO2 equivalent in the past two years.
+Bernard has encouraged BP to lead the industry on methane detection methods as well as driving sustainable emissions reductions of almost 3 million tonnes CO2 equivalent in the past two years.

-Bernard also made significant improvements in both gender and global diversity, with his top regional leadership team becoming one third women and one-third from outside the US/UK.
+During his time in Upstream, Bernard made significant improvements in both gender and global diversity, with his top regional leadership team now being one-third women and one-third from outside the US/UK.
 He has also initiated a company-wide dialogue on mental health in hope of ‘ending the stigma’ associated with the issue.

 In earlier Upstream executive roles, he was responsible for all BP-operated oil and gas production worldwide and for all BP’s drilling and major project activity.
 He led the creation of central drilling and projects functions following the Deepwater Horizon accident.